msestak/FindOrigin/README.md

     Restores a single table or all tables from a directory.
 It creates (optionally drops) a table and imports table contents.
 It uses pigz to decompress table contents.
     It can run in parallel if --max\_processes specified.

+- top\_hits

+        # find top hits N for all species in a database
+        FindOrigin.pm --mode=top_hits -d kam --top_hits=10

+    It finds top N species with most BLAST hits (proteins found) in prokaryotes.

 # CONFIGURATION